King's College, Aberdeen: Modern campus

 The university owns much of the land and buildings on the campus, but others are in private ownership as private houses, shops and businesses.
 Many of these serve the university community.
 There are also extensive lawns, trees and large displays of flowers.
 These green spaces are popular places to sit in summer for students and staff.

 The original buildings and High Street form the heart of the modern campus and are still used for teaching, to house academic departments, and other university activities.
 During the 20th century, the university purchased land around these buildings and constructed new ones to enable expansion.
 These buildings generally reflect the prevailing architecture of their period.

-The most recent building is the Sir Duncan Rice Library, completed in 2011.
+The most recent building is the Science Teaching Hub.
+Completed in 2021 and first used for teaching in 2022, the building contains laboratories for subjects including biological sciences, chemistry, geosciences and medical sciences.